Runtime Architecture

 cgiMode(?string $mode = null): string |

-CGI dispatch strategy when processIsolation() is on. 'proc' (default) — fresh PHP per request via proc_open (full WordPress/Drupal compat); 'fork' (v0.2.29) — warm OpenSwoole\Process fork (~5× faster; function-scope only); 'fcgi' (v0.2.39+) — forward to a FastCGI backend via App::fcgiAddress() (no child process). |
+CGI dispatch strategy when processIsolation() is on. 'pool' (default) — pre-spawned subprocess pool, ~1–3 ms warm, mod_php-style isolation; 'proc' — fresh PHP per request via proc_open (~30–50 ms cold, full WordPress/Drupal compat); 'fork' — Apache MPM prefork runner, fresh child per request at true global scope (~1 ms fork cost, EXPERIMENTAL, .php-only, requires pcntl+posix); 'fcgi' (v0.2.39+) — forward to a FastCGI backend via App::fcgiAddress() (no child process). |

 Worked examples — one line per setter: